 When it comes to pronouns (I, you, he/she/it, we, they), ASL once again makes use of the unique properties of the visual modality.
-Pronouns are produced by simply pointing:

-me

-you

-he/she/it
+Pronouns are produced by pointing.
+Pronouns for the people in the conversation point directly to them.
+Pronouns for others point to a specific area of space that then becomes the location for that person for the conversation! me you he/she/it